kostyfisik/qpms/lattices.md

 Steps 3, 4
 ----------

 TODO.
-For the time being, see e.g. the [TODO SPECIFY] jupyter notebook for the remaining steps.
+For the time being, see e.g. the `SaraRect/dispersions.ipynb` jupyter notebook from the `qpms_ipynotebooks` repository for the remaining steps.